 anbox-shellto access the nested Android container (enter

-exitto go back to the Linux container).
+exitto go back to the Linux instance).

 amsctl notify-status error --message="My error message"